-After the Mouse member Kay Mitchell has submitted this, our first true contribution to the site.
+After the Mouse member Kay submitted this, our first true contribution to the site.
 Like Myself Kay had worked in the early days of EuroDisney but Kay then went on to work at Walt Disney World.
 This is her account of here experiences in Florida.

 Once again I found myself sitting in a fancy London hotel..now coming form Scunthorpe this could only mean one thing, yes I was at another Disney Interview!

 A year had passed since my two contracts in Disneyland Paris and the Disney bug still hadn't left my system, so this time I had decided to conquer America.
 My memory is a little hazy of how the whole interview process for EPCOT worked, I bizarrely remember nothing of this day itself in London however my very first Disney Interview held in the Grosvenor House In London is still etched in my memory to this day, I do not know whether it was because of meeting a very young and enthusiastic train Driver called Tim who regaled us all with tales of parties and craziness or the fact that you always remember your "first time!".